-If, as it often happens, you and your child's other parent can’t agree on child support, you have to request a hearing in front of a judge where you will both be allowed to make arguments about your proposed modification of child support.
-In general, family law doesn’t allow for child support modification unless at least one parent can show a change in his or her circumstances that makes the child support modification necessary.
+If, as it often happens, you and your child's other parent can't agree on child support, you have to request a hearing in front of a judge where you will both be allowed to make arguments about your proposed modification of child support.
+In general, family law doesn't allow for child support modification unless at least one parent can show a substantial change in circumstances that makes the child support modification necessary.

 Unfortunately, divorce can be a messy ordeal.
 Judges take great care to ensure that the divorce process doesn't harm the children.
 This is why the law favors keeping child support orders stable and doesn't allow modification at a whim.

 Q: I have a short-term emergency, can I change the child support order temporarily?

 Yes, modifications can either be permanent or temporary, depending on the circumstances.
 Temporary modifications of child support can be granted due to temporary situations such as a child's medical emergency, the temporary loss of employment by one parent, or a medical emergency of one parent.
 A temporary modification of child support can also be associated with a temporary change of child custody if one parent must be in the hospital for an extended period.